 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-The Moncler Group acknowledges and respects the right of its employees to be represented by trade unions and maintains relations with these representatives based on mutual recognition, dialogue and cooperation.
+The Moncler Group acknowledges and respects the right of its employees to be represented by trade unions and maintains relations with these bodies based on mutual recognition, dialogue and cooperation.

-Trade union relations and negotiations are managed according to the highest principles of transparency and integrity and in strict compliance with applicable laws.
+Trade union relations and negotiations are managed in accordance with the highest principles of transparency and fairness and in strict compliance with applicable laws.

-The Group is aware that some strategic decisions may have repercussions on its employees and, in this regard, in case of significant organisational changes (e.g. reorganisation processes or other significant interventions), it has always implemented all procedures for prior information and consultation of employees provided for by law, and pledges to continue to do so also in the future.
+The Group is aware that some strategic decisions may have repercussions on its employees and, in this regard, in case of significant organisational changes (e.g. reorganisation processes or other significant transactions), has always implemented, and commits to continue to do so, all procedures for prior information and consultation of employees provided for by law.

-Protection, wellbeing and listening to people are key to Moncler.
-For this reason, in collaboration with trade unions, in 2021 major new benefits were introduced to the supplementary agreement for Italian employees.
+Protection, well-being and listening to people are key to Moncler.
+Accordingly, in collaboration with trade unions, in 2021 new major new benefits were introduced to the supplementary agreement for Italian employees.